MercersKitchen/Sandbox-Pong-Practice/Part 2 Abstract Classes/README.md

 Commenting Functions from 2-Class Pong into Abstract Class Pong
 - Put multi-line comments are bottom of each class

+Tasks
+- [x] Create the template
+- [ ] Make the Ball Bounce in the Table

 ---

 # To Include: